mathjax/MathJax-docs/output.rst

 The **PreviewHTML output processor** produces fast but low-quality output in all modern browsers.
 It is designed to serve as a fast preview mode as its layout quality is nowhere near the quality of the CommonHTML, HTML-CSS, and SVG output processors.
 Its major advantage is its speed.
 Its browser supports starts with IE8.
 It uses locally installed Times-like fonts and does not load any webfonts.

+The **PlainSource output processor** injects the plain text source of the equations instead; if the input is MathML, the output processor will prefer TeX and AsciiMath notation (in that order) if it is available in ``<annotation>`` elements.
+This output is a convenience output for users who prefer raw source, e.g., users who need to copy&paste larger document fragments and users of assistive technologies.

 .. _automatic-linebreaking: